Cultural History

 International Society of Appraisers

-Donating your object to the museum involves several steps.
-Should we choose not to accept your donation at any point in this process, we will be happy to help you find another appropriate repository.
+any point in this process, we will be happy to help you find another

-Upon committee approval (or, for non-permanent collections, after the manager's approval), we will send you a Gift Agreement, which is the document that transfers legal ownership of the object from you to us.
-Once we receive the signed Gift Agreement, your object becomes part of our collections, to be incorporated into our programs and activities accordingly.
+Upon committee acceptance, the Registrar and Collections Manager will send you a Deed of Gift, which is the document that transfers legal ownership of the object from you to MOR.
+Once we receive the signed Deed of Gift, your object becomes part of the collection, to be incorporated into our programs and activities accordingly.

 Credit Line and Restrictions